Peanut butter lovers are going to love these fluffy peanut butter banana muffins. They're the perfect way to start your day or enjoy a midday snack.

 Pro tip: If you love when the muffins are fresh from the oven, you can rewarm your muffins in the microwave for about 10 - 15 seconds.

 Yes!
 You can double the recipe, or you can bake them in mini muffin pans.
 You will need to start checking for doneness at about 10 minutes for mini muffins.

 The banana adds flavor, sweetness, and adds as a binding agent in the muffins.
 I would not recommend substituting it, but you may try to use applesauce instead.

 Other recipes you may like

 You might want to try these chocolate chip banana muffins, healthy blueberry muffins, or blueberry doughnut muffins.
 These brownie muffins and carrot cake muffins are really popular, too.
-I also love these peach muffins and peanut butter and jelly muffins.
+I also love these chocolate zucchini muffins, peach muffins and peanut butter and jelly muffins.

 - ⅓ cup oil

 - ½ cup milk room temperature

 - Preheat the oven to 425°F. Line a muffin tin with liners,

 - In a large bowl, mashed your bananas.